webdetails/Viz-SVG/README.md

 * and, register the new model on config.js

 New visualizations are materialized on .kar files that will be deployed on your Pentaho BA server, or on your Pentaho Data Integration.
-Manually, this deploy is done by simply copy your .kar to ..\pentaho-solutions\system\karaf\deploy (BA server), or data-integration\system\karaf\deploy (Data Integration), but you can also make your visualizations available over Pentaho Marketplace (the same way we made Viz-API).
+Manually, this deploy is done by simply copy your .kar to _..\pentaho-solutions\system\karaf\deploy_ (BA server), or _data-integration\system\karaf\deploy_ (Data Integration), but you can also make your visualizations available over Pentaho Marketplace (the same way we made Viz-SVG).

-### How to build  your own visualization using Viz-API project
+### How to build  your own visualization using Viz-SVG project

-**Before Start:** due to changes on Pentaho Viz-API from 7.1 to 8.0 the project has two branchs: **master** has code related with 8.0 Pentaho Verison, and branch **7.1** should be used for visualizations on that Pentaho version.
+**Attention:** due to changes on Pentaho Viz-API from 7.1 to 8.0 the project has two branchs: **master** has code related with 8.0 Pentaho Verison, and branch **7.1** should be used for visualizations on that Pentaho version.
+Choose your branch before starting.

-A good way to leverage this powerful visualization technology within Pentaho is to start your own project based on Viz-API (either by forking it, or by creating a similar project structure, with all the essential files).
+A good way to leverage this powerful visualization technology within Pentaho is to start your own project based on Viz-SVG (either by forking it, or by creating a similar project structure, with all the essential files).

 The project structure is composed of two main directories:

-* **svg-sandbox** - holds the files that represent the development phase of each new visualization (improves significantly the process because you don't need to create the .kar)
+* **svg-sandbox** - holds the files that represent the development phase of each new visualization (which improves significantly the process because you don't need to create the .kar)
 	* backbone files (those that you don't need to change)
 		* modelGeneric.js
 		* view-svg.js